hardwario/website/content/thank-you/2022-03-31-webinar-industry.en.md

 image_main: /upload/webinar-metering.png
 ---

-<p class = "pb-10">Your registration for the IoT webinar "<strong>How IoT smart metering helps businesses reduce consumption</strong>" has been successful.</p>
+<p class = "pb-10">Your registration for the IoT webinar "<strong>How IoT smart metering helps to businesses reduce consumption</strong>" has been successful.</p>

 <p class = "pb-10"><strong>Date:</strong> 31 March at 3 pm CET</p>